SweetysimA/Sharing-Books/README.md

      testing.

 ## 6.Review and Evaluation:
-     Review the implemented features within each iteration.
+<strong>i.Review the implemented features within each iteration.</strong>

-     Evaluate whether the functionality aligns with the initial requirements and if any adjustments are needed.
+<strong>ii.Evaluate whether the functionality aligns with the initial requirements and if any adjustments are needed.</strong>

 ## 7.Feedback Incorporation: